Chinese New Year in 30 stunning images

-During celebrations at temples, it's customary to throw coins into a well to wish for a year of good fortune and to please the god of wealth.
+During celebrations at temples, it’s customary to throw coins into a well to wish for a year of good fortune and to please the god of wealth.
 Even tourists can participate in the tradition, with many coin vendors selling coins nearby.
-Above a tourist buys coins at White Cloud Temple in Beijing, China.
+Above, a tourist buys coins at the White Cloud Temple in Beijing, China.

 This traditional dance is performed on big occasions, including New Year’s.
 This dance is intended to bring luck while also chasing away evil spirits.
 The lion itself symbolizes power, wisdom, and superiority.
 Here, performers take part in a lion dance during the Chinese New Year parade in London, England.

 You may also like: How Pride is celebrated around the globe in 25 photos